 During construction, budgeted at $6.4 million and paid for with voter-approved Proposition L funding, the Kent Street location will remain open.

 Potter said once dirt begins moving, the project — on six acres on the east side of Withers Road near the Liberty Community Center — should take about a year, with construction slated to end around late 2020.

-"With this project, I told our designers I wanted to bring the inside out and the outside in," Potter said during an unveiling event Thursday, May 16, hosted at the current Liberty library.
-"We want to have natural features inside, but we also want people to be able to enjoy the outside through covered seating."
+“With this project, I told our designers I wanted to bring the inside out and the outside in,” Potter said during an unveiling event this spring hosted at the current Liberty library.
+“We want to have natural features inside, but we also want people to be able to enjoy the outside through covered seating.”